 As the name suggests, a salary slip is only available to salaried employees.
 The responsibility for providing the salary pay slip to the employee rests with the employer.
 They can either choose to hand over the monthly salary slip as a hard copy or make the same available on a dedicated salary slip portal.
-If for some reason you are not provided with a monthly salary pay slip, you can also request a salary certificate that will list out the month-wise employee pay slip details
+If for some reason you are not provided with a monthly salary pay slip, you can also request a salary certificate that will list out the month-wise employee pay slip details.

-Thorough knowledge of the basic pay, house rent allowance, tax deductions, etc., can help you with your income tax planning so that you can maximise savings.
+Thorough knowledge of the salary slip components such as basic pay, house rent allowance, tax deductions, etc., can help you with your income tax planning so that you can maximise savings.
 For example, under Section 10 of the Income Tax Act, 1961, if you live in rented accommodation, you can claim a part of the House Rent Allowance (HRA) under tax deduction.
 Also, under Section 80C of the same Act, you can enjoy tax savings against EPF (Employees’ Provident Fund) contribution, which makes up to 12 percent of your basic salary.

 Your payslip is legal proof of your employment status.
 If you are looking to get a loan, open a bank account, apply for a visa, etc., you would need to submit copies of your salary slips for the last three months as proof of your last drawn salary.